readysteady/formeze/README.md

 field :accept_terms, values: %w(true), key_required: false
 ```

-Sometimes you'll have a field with multiple values.
-A multiple select input,
+Sometimes you'll have a field with multiple values, such as a multiple select
-a set of checkboxes.
-For this case you can specify the `multiple` option to
+input, or a set of checkboxes.
+For this case you can specify the `multiple`
-allow multiple values.
+option to allow multiple values.
 For example:

 ```ruby
 field :colour, multiple: true, values: Colour.keys
 ```

-Note that unlike all the other examples so far, reading the attribute
-that corresponds to this field will return an array of strings instead
-of a single string.

 Sometimes you'll only want the field to be defined if some condition is true.
 The condition may depend on the state of other form fields, or some external